aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

 * Reference documents
 * Prerequisites
 * Deploy blobfishes to DigitalOcean using Droplets
-  - Create a project on DigitalOcean
+  - Create a new Project on DigitalOcean
   - Spin a MongoDB cluster on DigitalOcean
   - Create a Droplet on DigitalOcean
   - Login to the VM via SSH